 After you have been through the editing process with your design, you will have your finished product.
 At this stage, most people would tell you to post it on your site and start sharing it with the world.

-At NeoMam we do something slightly different… And that is how we test our content before we even think about publishing it.
+At NeoMam we do something slightly different… And that is how we test our content on Reddit before we even think about publishing it.

 It’s a very simple process:

 1. Post your final design to Imgur.com and you will get a Imgur URL like: http://imgur.com/gallery/AgPciEh

 3. Watch as you get a few thousand people to view your infographic and tell you exactly what doesn’t work